research-team/robot-dream/doc/memristive_approach.md

 # Memristive brain architecture

 Starting idea of the memristive brain project: implement emotional pathways of a mammalian brain biomimetically  reproducing cortical and subcortical structures of a mammalian brain.
 Previously we have used "cube of emotions" by Hugo Lövheim to as the base for the emotional simulation for the reimplementation of psycho-emotional states of a mammal in a computational system, see our project [NeuCogAr](https://github.com/research-team/NEUCOGAR).
+The "cube of emotions" is based on three monoamine neuromodulators: dopamine (DA), noradrenaline (NA) and serotonin (5HT).

 ## Component diagram